Things NOT To Do When An Employee Resigns

 I left this one on purpose at the end.
 It's hard not to take it personally, right?

-Maybe you are indeed in the scenario when the employee dislikes to work for you as a manager, but not as a human being.
+Maybe you are indeed in a scenario where the employee dislikes to work for you as a manager, but not as a human being.
 You can use that to see if there are any things or skills that need to be improved on your side as a manager.

-What to do though when one of your employees decide to resign?
+What to do though when one of your employees decides to resign?

-- help your employee with the next steps (exit interview, how to communicate the decision inside the team, make a recommendation if needed, etc.)
+- Help your employee with the next steps (exit interview, how to communicate the decision inside the team, making a recommendation if needed, etc...)

 Conclusion

-The decision of leaving a company is usually not taken spontaneously, but it takes a while for you as an employee to acknowledge all the things that make you wish going somewhere else.
+The decision to leave a company is usually not taken spontaneously.
+Still, it takes a while for you as an employee to acknowledge all the things that make you wish to go somewhere else.

 Like I said in the beginning, it's like deciding to leave a relationship, right?